 Digital Object Identifier (DOI)

 Liu, Anli; Bryant, Andrew; Jefferson, Ashley; Friedman, Daniel; Minhas, Preet; Barnard, Sarah; Barr, William; Thesen, Thomas; O'Connor, Margaret; Shafi, Mouhsin; Herman, Susan; Devinsky, Orrin; Pascual-Leone, Alvaro; and Schachter, Steven, "Exploring the efficacy of a 5-day course of transcranial direct current stimulation (TDCS) on depression and memory function in patients with well-controlled temporal lobe epilepsy" (2016).
-Neurology Articles.
+Neurology.
 531.